Best daily deals

 Ryan-Thomas Shaw / Android Authority

-Both USB-C and Lightning allow data transfer to and from a computer, but at vastly different speeds.
+Both USB-C and Lightning allow data transfer to and from a computer but at vastly different speeds.
 Even within the same connector, the exact speed often varies from one device to the next.
-For example, we know that the Lightning connector is capable of USB 3.0 speeds since it was included in the iPad Pro.
-However, Lightning on the latest iPhone series is still restricted to USB 2.0 speeds.
+For example, we know that the Lightning connector is capable of USB 3.0 speeds since it was included in previous generations of the iPad Pro.
+However, Lightning on the iPhone was always restricted to USB 2.0 speeds.

-In fact, the iPhone’s Lightning connector can sometimes be slow enough to bottleneck professional workflows on the iPhone.
+This meant that the iPhone’s Lightning connector could sometimes be slow enough to bottleneck professional workflows on the iPhone.
 If you shoot 4K HDR video in Apple’s ProRes video codec, every minute of footage outputs around 6GB of video data.
 Transferring longer clips at USB 2.0 speeds could easily take an hour or longer.
-And considering that Apple sells Lightning-equipped devices in capacities as high as 1TB, filling it all up in one go could take a while.
+And considering that Apple sold Lightning-equipped devices in capacities as high as 1TB, filling it all up in one go could take a while.

-The Lightning connector on current-gen iPhones is still limited to USB 2.0 transfer speeds.
+The last iPhones to include Lightning were limited to slow USB 2.0 transfer speeds.

 For some context, USB 2.0 offers a maximum transfer rate of just 480Mbps, while USB 3 increases that to a whopping 10Gbps.

-The USB-C connector supports the latest USB4 specification, which takes transfer speeds up another notch to 40Gbps.
+However, the USB-C connector also supports the latest USB4 specification, which takes transfer speeds up another notch to 40Gbps.
 Once again, most devices don’t support the fastest speeds.
-Flagship Android smartphones like the Samsung Galaxy S22 Ultra and Pixel 6 Pro offer USB 3 speeds.
-However, budget devices like the Galaxy A53 are often limited to USB 2.0 speeds.
+Flagship Android smartphones like the Samsung Galaxy S23 Ultra and Pixel 7 Pro offer USB 3 speeds.
+However, budget devices like the Galaxy A54 are often limited to USB 2.0 speeds.

 Read more: Why USB-C and USB 3 don’t mean the same thing